emmawalshdev/The-Book-bar/testing.md

         - A welcome message is displayed on the profile page if registration is successful.

-5. I want to see a snapshot of activity on my profile, so that I can quicky see my recent contributions.
+5. I want to see a snapshot of activity on my profile so that I can quickly see my recent contributions.

     - A welcome message is displayed:
         - The username is displayed.